linuxdeepin/deepin-terminal/src/assets/deepin-terminal/terminal/en_US/terminal.md

 ### Split Windows

-1. Open Terminal in Launcher.
-2. On the Terminal interface, right-click to:
+1. On the Terminal interface, right-click to:

   - Select **Vertical split** to split the interface into left and right columns.
   - Select **Horizontal split** to split the interface into top and bottom rows.

-3. You can input commands in each terminal window, and view execution results of different commands in different windows simultaneously.
+2. You can input commands in each terminal window, and view execution results of different commands in different windows simultaneously.

 > ![tips](../common/tips.svg)Tips: You can also press **Ctrl**+ **Shift** +**J** on the keyboard to split windows vertically, and press **Ctrl** + **Shift** + **H** to split windows horizontally.